paketo-buildpacks/paketo-website/content/docs/buildpacks/_index.md

 ---

 # Buildpacks
-If you recall from the Getting Started tutorial, you ran a `pack build` command against the `paketo-sample-app`.
+In the Getting Started tutorial, you ran a `pack build` command to build a sample app.
 This resulted in some output similar to this block:

 ```
-===> CREATING
-[creator] ---> DETECTING
-[creator] paketo-buildpacks/node-engine 0.0.178
-[creator] paketo-buildpacks/npm         0.1.11
 ...
+===> DETECTING
+paketo-buildpacks/node-engine 0.1.1
+paketo-buildpacks/npm-install 0.2.0
+paketo-buildpacks/npm-start   0.0.2
 ...
-[creator] ---> BUILDING
+===> BUILDING
-[creator] Node Engine Buildpack 0.0.178
+Paketo Node Engine Buildpack 0.1.1
 ...
-[creator] NPM Buildpack 0.1.11
+Paketo NPM Install Buildpack 0.2.0
 ...
+Paketo NPM Start Buildpack 0.0.2
+...
 ```

-In this section, we will make sense of this output and explain how the buildpacks detect your app's dependencies and build them into the final runnable app image.
+In this section, we will make sense of this output and explain how the buildpacks detect what dependencies are needed by your app to build it into a runnable app image.

 ## What are Buildpacks?
 Buildpacks examine your app source code, identify and gather dependencies, and output OCI compliant app and dependency layers.